Definition and initialization of String and String functions

 }

-C provides a set of standard library functions for string manipulation.
-Here are some commonly used string functions:
+C provides a rich set of built-in functions for string manipulation, available in the string.h library.
+Let’s explore some of the most commonly used string functions:

 #include <stdio.h>